kutaslab/fitgrid-dev/joss/paper.md

-While the origins of `fitgrid` are in EEG data analysis, `fitgrid` can also be used with other neuroimaging data such as MEG and more generally with synchronized sensor array time-series data from other domains where event-related regression modeling is appropriate.
+While the origins of `fitgrid` are in EEG data analysis, `fitgrid` can also be used with other neuroimaging data such as MEG and more generally with synchronized sensor array time-series data from other domains for which event-related regression modeling is appropriate.
-`fitgrid` enables researchers to conduct this type of computationally intensive modeling flexibly, efficiently, informatively, and reproducibly with familiar scientific computing tools and minimal programming.
-These features make `fitgrid` well-suited for general use in exploratory data analysis (EDA), e.g., @UrbDelChaKut2020 and
+`fitgrid` enables researchers to conduct this type of computationally-intensive modeling flexibly, efficiently, informatively, and reproducibly with familiar scientific computing tools and minimal programming.
+These features make `fitgrid` well-suited for general use in exploratory data analysis (EDA), e.g.,
-@TroUrbKut2020.
+@UrbDelChaKut2020 and @TroUrbKut2020.

 ![fitgrid TL; DR](fitgrid_overview.png)